Research with Faculty

 Complete Registration Request

-Once you have found a mentor and agreed which class you are going to join, you must complete the Research-Based Classes Registration Request [Google Form] Once you have completed this, your mentor must send an email to Sarah Golding, Ph.D., associate professor and director of undergraduate research, at segolding@vcu.edu confirming that they agree to mentor you.
+Once you have found a mentor and agreed which class you are going to join, you must complete the Research-Based Classes Registration Request [Google Form].
+Once you have completed this, your mentor must send an email to Sarah Golding, Ph.D., associate professor and director of undergraduate research, at segolding@vcu.edu confirming that they agree to mentor you.
 The override will then be approved.

 You will then receive an email from the Advising Office telling you that you can register by typing in the CRN number.
 It can take a while to receive this email, but remember that you have through add/drop to complete this.